migcm06/miguel-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Manuel and Randall, I was stuck for a long time and they help me to solve the bug.
+I would like to mention that the best way of working with Stylelint lint is looking and read carefully the official documentation on their webpage.

 <!-- LICENSE -->